analogdevicesinc/msdk/Examples/MAX78000/CNN/faceid_evkit-riscv/README.md

 ### Debugging application on MAX78000 EVKIT

-To debug the application change optimization setting in project.mk:
+To debug the application, change optimization setting in project.mk:

 ```bash
 # Set a higher optimization level to maximize performance